adonegan/milestone4-mycomicjumble/README.md

 ### JavaScript

 In this project JavaScript was used primarily for the Stripe set up, using an external stripe.js file which is the library that Stripe itself provides.
 It helps users on a store complete checkout and enables the developer to collect important and private payment information safely.
-More information on this can be found here <https://stripe.com/docs/stripe-js>.
+More information on this can be found on [Stripe](https://stripe.com/docs/stripe-js).
 JavaScript was also copied from W3schools for the collapsible feature on the glossary page.
 And Bootstrap is dependent on JavaScript and its library, along with jQuery and Popper.js is added to the base.html page.

 ### jQuery